e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Every attached device receives the same handle**, carrying the two primitive capabilities — read (latest snapshot; optionally wait-for-next-boundary, [§10.3](#103-the-next-snapshot-wait)) and stage — plus control access (observe running, request shutdown; `should_abort` stays a per-attachment flag).
+**Every attached device receives the same handle**, carrying the two primitive capabilities — read (latest snapshot; optionally wait-for-next-boundary, [§10.3](#103-the-next-snapshot-wait)) and stage — plus control access (observe running, request shutdown). **`should_abort` is an `attach!` keyword**, defaulting to `false`: per-attachment, never a device property — the same joystick is advisory in one deployment and load-bearing in another — so with it clear a device's departure (loop body returning, crash, or a failed `init!`) is reported and the run continues without it, and with it set that departure also requests a sim stop ([§10.4](#104-shutdown-protocol)).
+The shipped GUI attaches with `should_abort = true` — closing the window is the interactive session's natural end — and `gui = true`'s standard attachment states that value ([Appendix B](#appendix-b-api-synopsis-the-entry-points)).
 Input-only and output-only devices are degenerate uses, not framework classes; a bidirectional network peer is *one* device with one socket and one lifecycle, not two framework devices sharing state.
 The GUI is an ordinary device — the paradigm one, using every capability — with exactly two genuine peculiarities,